 At the beginning of 2021, I started seeing a lot of content from the Kontent DevRel team promoting Statiq.
-From tweets, to blog posts (check out these great articles on Netlify and DEV Community blogs), to even a dedicated website explaining the benefits of using Jamstack on .NET.
+From tweets, to blog posts (check out these great articles on Netlify and DEV Community blogs), to even a dedicated website explaining the benefits of using Jamstack on .NET (website has since been taken offline 😢).
 I was instantly sold - a static site generator that allows you to build a Jamstack website using .NET 5 and still be able to host on a CDN 😍.

 For .NET developers, Statiq should feel very familiar when comparing to MVC, it still uses models and views, but replaces controllers with pipelines.
 A pipeline processes input documents through a number of modules (which transform the input) to generate an output which you can then render using the Razor view engine - meaning you can create layouts, views and partials.